How do education students view personal development in UK higher education?

 Which approaches accelerate personal development?

 Experiential learning that connects theory to authentic classroom contexts accelerates growth.
 Embed structured reflection, use annotated exemplars, and align assignments with intended outcomes so students can track progress against clear standards.
 Projects with real stakeholders and defined progression routes strengthen confidence and professional judgement.
 Workshops on resilience and leadership build communication and relationship management, while online tools help students set goals and evidence gains across a module or year.
-Staff should analyse student survey data to refine opportunities and retire activities that show weak developmental yield.
+Staff can analyse student survey data to refine opportunities and retire activities that show weak developmental yield.

 What future trends shape personal development for education students?